Sephardic Bnei Anusim

 Sephardic Bnei Anusim (בני אנוסים ספרדיים, [ˈbne anuˈsim sfaraˈdijim], lit.
-"Children [of the] coerced [converted] Spanish [Jews]) is a modern term which is used to define the contemporary Christian descendants of an estimated quarter of a million 15th-century Sephardic Jews who were coerced or forced to convert to Catholicism during the 14th and 15th century in Spain and Portugal.
+"Children [of the] coerced [converted] Spanish [Jews]) is a modern term which is used to define the contemporary Christian descendants of an estimated quarter of a million 15th-century Sephardic Jews who were coerced or forced to convert to Catholicism during the 14th and 15th centuries in Spain and Portugal.
 The vast majority of conversos remained in Spain and Portugal, and their descendants, who number in the millions, live in both of these countries.
-The small minority of conversos who did emigrate normally chose to emigrate to destinations where Sephardic communities already existed, particularly to the Ottoman Empire and North Africa, but also to more tolerant cities in Europe, where many of them immediately reverted to Judaism.
-In theory, very few of them would have traveled to Latin America with colonial expeditions, as only those Spaniards who could certify that they had no recent Muslim or Jewish ancestry were supposed to be allowed to travel to the New World.
-Recent genetic studies suggest that the Sephardic ancestry present in Latin American populations arrived at the same time as the initial colonization, which suggests that significant numbers of recent converts were able to travel to the new world and contibute to the gene pool of modern Latin American populations despite an official prohibition on them doing so.
-In addition, later arriving Spanish immigrats would have themselves contributed additional converso ancestry in some parts of Latin America.
+The small minority of conversos who emigrated normally chose to emigrate to destinations where Sephardic communities already existed, particularly to the Ottoman Empire and North Africa, but some of them emigrated to more tolerant cities in Europe, where many of them immediately reverted to Judaism.
+In theory, very few of them would have traveled to Latin America with colonial expeditions, because only those Spaniards who could certify that they had no recent Muslim or Jewish ancestry were supposed to be allowed to travel to the New World.
+Recent genetic studies suggest that the arrival of the Sephardic ancestors of Latin American populations coincided with the initial colonization of Latin America, which suggests that significant numbers of recent converts were able to travel to the new world and contribute to the gene pool of modern Latin American populations despite an official prohibition on them doing so.
+In addition, later arriving Spanish immigrants would have themselves contributed additional converso ancestry in some parts of Latin America.

 The Bnei Anusim concept has gained some popularity in the Hispanic community in the American South West as well as in countries in Latin America.
 Thousands of Hispanics have expressed the belief that they are the descendants of conversos and many of them have expressed their desire to return to Judaism.
 Such a desire may probably be understood within the complex identity politics of both Latin and Anglo-America and their interplay with social mobility.
 Belief in converso identity is normally based on memories of family practices which may resemble perceptions or understandings of Jewish customs and religion.
 In addition, some have conducted internet genealogical research and have studied publicly available population genetics and atDNA analysis, leading them to their conclusions.